PATIENT PARTICIPATION GROUP - WE URGENTLY NEED YOUR HELP - SEE THE NEW ROAD PATIENT PARTICIPATION GROUP SECTION FOR DETAILS.......

-From Monday 15th June 2020, if you are asked to attend the surgery for a face to face appointment you will be required to wear a face covering - exceptions do apply. see here.
+If you are asked to attend the surgery for a face to face appointment you will be required to wear a face covering - exceptions do apply. see here.

 Please click here for Government advice regarding suitable face coverings.

 IMPORTANT ADVICE ABOUT CORONAVIRUS

 The UK has now moved to the containment phase to the delay phase on managing COVID 19 pandemic.
 If you think you have been exposed to Coronavirus please contact NHS111.
 DO NOT ATTEND New Road Surgery unless instructed to do so by a doctor or nurse at the Surgery.
 Thank you.

 There may be occasions where it would be mutually convenient for us to contact you by text message.
 Please contact us to let us know if you would prefer this method of communication, and ensure we have your correct mobile number.